Beth Mullikin, MS, BSN, RN

 Anne graduated from UW-LaCrosse with a Bachelor of Science degree in Psychology with an emphasis in Behavior Modification, Learning and Cognitive Development.
 Anne is a certified BLS CPR Instructor and a certified Health and Wellness Coach.
 She has been providing CPR training, Health Education, and Health and Wellness Coaching to individuals and groups for 10 years.
 Prior to that, Anne worked in healthcare management for more than 17 years.
 She feels the transition from management to educator was natural because of her lifelong passion for healthcare and strong desire to teach and guide people towards managing a healthier lifestyle.
 As a lifelong learner, Anne enjoys a role of working closely with CHES colleagues to research and develop educational programs that meet the Center’s goal for offering professional and community educational opportunities in an exceptional, welcoming, low stress environment.
 She also operates the simulation technology for many CHES courses.
 In her spare time Anne enjoys reading, walking, hiking and spending time with family and friends at her Lake house.

-Rhonda joined CHES in the fall of 2014 as instructor for ACLS and PALS.
+Rhonda joined CHES in the fall of 2014.
+She teaches many American Heart Association classes at CHES including ACLS, PALS, BLS, and Infant/Child CPR.
 Her credentials include:

 Rhonda brings many years of teaching to CHES.
-She is the NICU/Pediatric Clinical Coordinator at St. Mary’s Hospital where she also is an instructor for NRP, PALS and ACLS.
+She is the manager of Maternal Fetal Respiratory Care Services at SwedishAmerican, a division of UW-Health in Rockford, IL.
+She also is an instructor for NRP and STABLE.
 Rhonda enjoys utilizing low and high-fidelity scenarios to make them as realistic as possible and finds the effectiveness of these modalities to be a rewarding aspect of working at CHES.
 She feels that meeting people from different health care disciplines and different sized centers as well as hearing their stories make the role of instructor all but boring.
 In her free time she enjoys spending time with her husband and four children, biking, going to Badger hockey games and reading.

 Brenda Steele, RRT, RPSGT